Our staff will respond to your query promptly and provide detailed information to your questions.

 Bus transfers in Longyearbyen

-- Accommodation in Longyearbyen including breakfast
+- Central, local accommodation in Longyearbyen including breakfast

 - We have included two activities in this program.
 Options available from Longyearbyen depending on the season include husky dog safaris, snowmobile safaris, ice cave tour and sightseeing in Longyearbyen.
 We can modify these according to your preferences and when you are travelling.